Four Minutes a Day to Rock-Hard Abs

 Time: 1 minute

-Start in the same position as with the crunches, but this time cross your legs at the ankles and slowly bring the knees up into your chest and straighten out your legs, but still with a slight bend as your arms lie flat on the floor, palms down beside your body.
-Lift your pelvis off the floor an inch or two using only your lower abdominal.
+Start in the same position as with the crunches, but this time cross your legs at the ankles and slowly bring the knees up into your chest and straighten out your legs; but still keep a slight bend as your arms lie flat on the floor, palms down beside your body.
+Lift your pelvis off of the floor an inch or two using only your lower abdominals.
 Make sure you feel the lower abs working and not the momentum of your legs swinging back and forth.
 Do as many reverse crunches as you can in 60 seconds.

 Time: 1 minute